-Chicken Breeds for Beginners
+10 Best Chicken Breeds for Beginners

 Why do you want chickens?
-I think that is the biggest question you need to ask yourself before you go any farther.
+I think that is the biggest question you need to ask yourself before you go any further.
 Picking the right chicken breeds for beginners can be the difference between thoroughly enjoying every moment with your chickens or questioning why you ever wanted chickens in the first place.

-This post contains affiliate links, see my disclosure policy for more information.
+This post may contain affiliate links, see my disclosure policy for more information.

 The Best Chicken Breeds for Beginners